albertattard/presentation-layered-jar/presentation/2020-09-22-presentation-remote-meetup.md

 # An alternative approach

-- Some parts of the FatJAR, such as the dependencies, change less frequently than others, yet take up a most of the space
+- Some parts of the FatJAR, such as the dependencies, change less frequently than others, yet take up most of the space

   .conclusion[➤ Solution: Separating the dependencies from the code by creating a new layer and taking advantage of Docker layer caching]